allanbreyes/bipedal-walker/writeup.md

 ## Domain

+Several recent advancements in **Reinforcement Learning** have proven tremendously successful in scaling learning architectures beyond simple grid games to problems of increasing complexity.
+While obstacles in extending reinforcement learning broadly to real-world applications are enumerable, the focus of this study is on addressing the challenges associated with high dimensionality and continuous ranges of both state and action spaces.

+Previous work has been conducted to use Deep Q-Networks (**DQN**) as function approximators to address state space complexity ([Mnih 2013][5]; [Mnih 2015][4]) and Deep Deterministic Policy Gradients (**DDPG**) to address action state space complexity ([Silver 2014][7]; [Lillicrap 2016][3]).
+Lastly, evolutionary algorithms have showed extraordinary promise as alternatives to traditional reinforcement learning paradigms ([Salimans 2017][6]).
+While previous studies have empirically demonstrated generality of these new approaches, the scope of this study attempts to synthesize, optimize, and compare these algorithms against a single, common problem: control of a bipedal walker, using [OpenAI's BipedalWalker-v2][BipedalWalker-v2] environment.

+This study is of particular interest for two reasons.
+First, the control problem itself is non-trivial due to the space complexity.
+And secondly, a successful reproduction strengthens the applicability of prior research.

 ## Model

 > Reward is given for moving forward, total 300+ points up to the far end.
 If